 If you will be storing the data on a floppy diskette, it is not necessary to create a directory on the diskette.
-Choose option 3 from the menu and when prompted for the directory name simply type \leftarrow^{\perp} (return/enter).
+Choose option 3 from the menu and when prompted for the directory name simply type \leftarrow (return/enter).

-When you are satisfied with your selection, type 0 to quit this menu.
+When you are satisfied with your selection, type ${\bf 0}$ to continue installation.